uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/10/index.md

 that they made this software on their free time...
 And that free time is not compensated well enough **_and free time is not free_** unless you are privileged enough.
 These factors lead to cause some open source maintainers to drop their project or become hostile to their users which promotes a toxic environment for both users and maintainers.
-Overall, these issues affects the overall quality of the software, hence why people prefer PhotoShop over GIMP.
+Overall, these issues affect the overall quality of the software, hence why people prefer PhotoShop over GIMP.
 Desktop environments are software as well so they are not excluded when it comes to these issues.
 There are certain instances where a certain kind of desktop environment is very hostile to users.

 > Free is **not** free beer